powsybl/powsybl-open-rao/docs/input-data/crac/cse.md

 ```

 For now the only VariationType handled by OpenRAO is "ABSOLUTE" : the min/max admissible set-points of the HVDC.

-**An HVDC Range Action is modelled by two injection range action (one on each side of the line, with opposite keys of 1 and -1)**  because an HVDC line can't be modelled in a UCTE network, so we use this equivalent model.
+**An HVDC Range Action is represented by two injection range actions**—one at each end of the line, with distribution keys of 1 and -1.
+This modeling approach is used because an HVDC line cannot be directly represented in a UCTE network; thus, the two opposing injections serve as an equivalent model.

 By doing this the HVDC line is always considered in fixed set point mode.
 For more information on how the HVDC range action are handled see [Gridcapa IN Process](https://gridcapa.github.io/docs/process-documentation/in-cc/import-ec/process-description#pisa-hvdc-alignment)
 OpenRAO creates the opposite keys by itself, therefore there is no need to specify it.
 ⚠️*There isn't any check performed to verify that an applied set-point is between the ranges' min and max.*

-> For more information on how hvdc range action are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md)
+> For more information on how HVDC range actions are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md)

 ### Network Actions